mricanho/p-f-elements/README.md

 ![screenshot](../featureDev/screenshot.jpeg)

-In this project we use, flex-box, grid, float,
+In this project we clone a New York Times article, we use: HTML and CSS (flex-box, grid, float...), the web page have a functional video seccion, and mocks news suggested.

 <h2>Built with</h2>
 <ul>